mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/step3.md

 `helm upgrade jenkins jenkins/jenkins -n jenkins --version 3.4.1 -f values.yaml`{{execute}}

-Wait for the new pod to start running.
+Wait for the new pod to start running `kubectl get pods -n jenkins -w`{{execute}}. `Control + C` once pod is running.

 Now double check that a new application was deployed:

 `helm list --all-namespaces`{{execute}} should provide revision 2 for your application, 3.4.1 for your chart version and application version 2.289.1.

 ![upgrade](./../assets/upgrade.png)

-Once you login to the UI using `kubectl port-forward jenkins-0 8080:8080 --address 0.0.0.0 -n jenkins`{{execute}} to expose the application and open a new window, you should be able to see that the application version in the bottom right is `Jenkins 2.289.1`
+Run `kubectl port-forward jenkins-0 8080:8080 --address 0.0.0.0 -n jenkins`{{execute}} to expose the application.
+Open a new window again by clicking `Display 8080`, login user the same `admin` username and the same password as before.
+You should be able to see that the application version in the bottom right is `Jenkins 2.289.1` now.